toocomplex1/blog/README.md

 Commands for running server
 rails server

-friendly_id used : for url that are easy to understood twitter-bootstrap-rails : for using bootstrap feature will_paginate : for pagination paperclip : for image upload associated with particular article cancancan : for user based authentication ransack : for searching
+friendly_id used : for url that are easy to understood</br>
+twitter-bootstrap-rails : for using bootstrap feature </br>
+will_paginate : for pagination</br>
+paperclip : for image upload associated with particular article</br>
+cancancan : for user based authentication</br>
+ransack : for searching</br>